Computing all maps into a sphere: An outline of the methods and of the algorithm

-\heading{An outline of the methods. } In the rest of this section, we sketch the main ideas and tools in the algorithm.
-Some topological notions are left undefined here; we will introduce them later.
+Here we present an overview of the algorithm and sketch the main ideas and tools.
+Everything from this section will be presented again in the rest of the paper.
+Some topological notions are left undefined here and will be introduced in later sections.

-Conceptually, the basis of the algorithm is classical \emph{obstruction theory} \cite{Eilenberg:CohomologyContinuousMappings-1940}.
-For a first encounter, it is probably easier to consider a version of obstruction theory which proceeds by constructing maps $X\to Y$ inductively on the $i$-dimensional \emph{skeleta}\footnote{The $k$-skeleton of a simplicial complex $X$ consists of all simplices of $X$ of dimension at most~$k$.} of $X$, extending them one dimension at a time.
-(For the actual development, we use a different version of obstruction theory, where we lift maps from $X$ through stages of a Postnikov system of $Y$.)
+\heading{The geometric intuition: obstruction theory. } Conceptually, the basis of the algorithm is classical \emph{obstruction theory} \cite{Eilenberg:CohomologyContinuousMappings-1940}.
+For a first encounter, it is probably easier to consider a version of obstruction theory which proceeds by constructing maps $X\to Y$ inductively on the $i$-dimensional \emph{skeleta}\footnote{The $i$-skeleton of a simplicial complex $X$ consists of all simplices of $X$ of dimension at most~$i$.} of $X$, extending them one dimension at a time.
+(For the actual algorithm, we use a different, ``dual'' version of obstruction theory, where we lift maps from $X$ through stages of a so-called \emph{Postnikov system} of $Y$.)

-In a nutshell, at each stage, the extendability of a map from the $i$-skeleton to the $(i+1)$-skeleton is characterized by vanishing of a certain \emph{obstruction}, which can, more or less by known techniques, be evaluated algorithmically.
+In a nutshell, at each stage, the extendability of a map from the $(i-1)$-skeleton to the $i$-skeleton is characterized by vanishing of a certain \emph{obstruction}, which can, more or less by known techniques, be evaluated algorithmically.

-Textbook expositions may give the impression that obstruction theory is a general algorithmic tool for testing the extendability of maps\iffull (this is actually what some of the topologists we consulted seemed to assume)\fi.
-However, the extension at each step is generally not unique, and extendability at higher stages may depend, in a nontrivial way, on the choices made earlier.
-Thus, in principle, one needs to search an infinitely branching tree of extensions.\footnote{Brown's result mentioned earlier, on computing $[X,Y]$ with the $\pi_k(Y)$'s finite, is based on a complete search of this tree, where the assumptions on $Y$ guarantee the branching to be finite.} \iffull
+Textbook expositions may give the impression that obstruction theory is a general algorithmic tool for testing the extendability of maps \iffull (this is actually what some of the topologists we consulted seemed to assume)\fi.
+However, the extension at each step is generally not unique, and extendability at subsequent steps may depend, in a nontrivial way, on the choices made earlier.
+Thus, in principle, one needs to search an infinitely branching tree of extensions.
+Brown's result mentioned earlier, on computing $[X,Y]$ with the $\pi_k(Y)$'s finite, is based on a complete search of this tree, where the assumptions on $Y$ guarantee the branching to be finite.

-\fi In our setting, we make essential use of the group structure on the sets $[X,Y]$ (mentioned in Theorem~\ref{t:main}), as well as on some related ones, for a finite encoding of the set of all possible extensions at a given stage.
+In our setting, we make essential use of the group structure on the set $[X,Y]$ (mentioned in Theorem~\ref{t:main}), as well as on some related ones, to produce a finite encoding of the set of all possible extensions at a given stage.